 - 3 Mistakes of My Life by Chetan Bhagat.

-- First There was Woman: Folk Tales of Dungri Garasiya Bhils compiled by Marija Sres.
+- First There was Woman: Folk Tales of Dungri Garasiya Bhils retold by Marija Sres.
 Read my review here!

 - The Country Without a Post Office by Agha Shahid Ali.